hiper2d/werewolf-ai-party-game/README.md

 ### DynamoDB

 I prefer to run it with Docker Compose.
-There is a config in the root directory, just run it.
+There is a firebase in the root directory, just run it.
 You need to have docker and docker-compose installed.

 ```bash